| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | Book | Answer Archive |

 Add to these four teachings, the Parable of the Sheep and the Goats where Human Acts that serve the "least of these" thru the "strength" of one's physical deeds of Charity—feeding the hungry, clothing the naked, and visiting the sick or in prison—result in gaining "eternal life" (Matt.
 25:42-46).

-The assumption that Faithful Human Acts play no role in manifesting a believer's Faith in Jesus Christ is further contradicted by 12 verses in the 2nd Chapter of James—Bible verses that define a Faith that is alive and active, as opposed to being a "dead" Faith that expresses no "strength" (Mark 12:30) of outward action.
+That makes five teachings of Jesus that contradict the traditional interpretation of Ephesians 2:8-9.
+Further, the assumption that Faithful Human Acts play no role in manifesting a believer's Faith in Jesus Christ is also contradicted by 12 verses in the 2nd Chapter of the General Epistle of James.

 1) "If a brother or sister be naked, and destitute of daily food, And one of you say unto them, Depart in peace, be ye warmed and filled; notwithstanding ye give them not those things which are needful to the body; what doth it profit?
 Even so faith, if it hath not [good] works, is dead, being alone" (James 2:15-17).